When I first made the leap into entrepreneurship, I wanted it all.

-Soon after, I began working with startups like I Will Teach You to Be Rich, The Art of Charm and Pavlok—as an employee in some cases and a consultant in others.
+Soon after, I began working with startups like I Will Teach You to Be Rich and Pavlok—as an employee in some cases and a consultant in others.
 They brought me on to develop deep marketing strategies and funnel positioning to help them separate from the pack, as well as to write copy.

 From those experiences, I gained the inside scoop on what it takes to dominate an online business.
 I knew I was ready.